 - 1. tMultilingual captions from the web project menu bar or from the node of choice in the definition tree view. - 2.
 Narrow your search down using one of the options. - 3.
-Select a language or regional language to be applied to the search in the Language field.
+In the Language menu, choose the language you want to use for your caption search.